MLeidel/RichTX/README.md

 Although __document.execCommand__ was never fully developed, it is still implemented in most web browsers.
-When used with __contentEditable__ and __textarea__ you can embed a useful but limited document editor into web pages.
+When used with __contentEditable__ and __textarea__ you can embed a more robust document editor into web pages.

 RichTX is a Javascript library, __richtx.js__, that can be used, like say, a _fancy_ textarea that you might use when more advanced text formatting